Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 A clean and concise dual stack PF configuration with minimal logging, which works with both IPv4 and IPv6.
 It is based on a "block all in, let anything out" foundation, with some extra security against spoofing, and selected filtering for functionality; this is generally fine for a trusted home LAN, but again, KNOW WHAT YOU ARE DOING.

+## *IPv6 essential considerations:*
+- There must be a route-to or pass out rule in `pf.conf` for IPv6 outbound from LAN to WAN.
+This is easy to forget and will silently block IPv6.
+Our example let's everything out- `pass out quick inet6 keep state`.
+- ICMPv6 needs to be allowed on WAN and LAN or many things break — neighbor discovery, path MTU discovery, RA, etc. This is covered by `pass in quick inet6 proto ipv6-icmp from any to any icmp6-type {
+    echoreq, echorep, unreach, toobig, timex, paramprob,
+    neighbrsol, neighbradv, routersol, routeradv
+} keep state`
+- Inbound DHCPv6 client <-> server traffic (udp port 546 <- 547) must be enabled on WAN ix1.
+Our example covers this with `pass in quick on egress inet6 proto udp from any port 547 to any port 546`.

 # ⚠️ IMPORTANT SECURITY DISCLAIMER ⚠️

 **THIS CODE DEFINES THE SYSTEM FIREWALL BEHAVIOR.
 USE AT YOUR OWN RISK.**